Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

 \subsection{GEPP Growth factors on \texorpdfstring{{\boldmath$\mathcal S_n(L)$}}{n}}

-Another potential direction to tackle sharpening the bounds on the constant in \Cref{prop: c bound} is to look at how big of growth can occur if the unipotent lower triangular GEPP factor is fixed.
-For $L$ such that $\|L\|_{\max} = 1$, let
+Another potential direction to tackle sharpening bounds on the constant in \Cref{prop: c bound} is to look at how big growth can get with fixed $L$.
+For $L$ such that $|L_{ij}|\le 1$ for all $i > j$, let $\mathcal S_n(L)$ consist of all nonsingular matrices whose unit lower triangular GENP factor is $L$.
+Using the triangle inequality (for an upper bound) and then constructing a particular matrix that necessarily attains this bound, we have